PsymonsB/P4wnp1-ALOA-Menu-Reworked/README.md

         60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
         70: -- -- -- -- -- -- -- --

-but if it returns an error like this i2c hasn't been enabled correctly
+but if you dont have i2c-tools or it returns an error like this i2c hasn't been enabled correctly

         Error: Could not open file `/dev/i2c-1' or `/dev/i2c/1': No such file or directory

-try deleting the following line from config.txt

-         dtparam=i2c1=on

-if still having issues please look at useful links below unfortunately kali doesn't have raspi-config command
+to enable i2c properly can be a bit fiddly as kali doesn't have rpiconfig. you will need to do the following

+edit etc/modules to include the following lines

+        i2c_bcm2835
+        12c_dev

+also will need to install i2c-tools with

+        sudo apt-get install i2c-tools

+now reboot and try i2cdetect again

 ### Edit gui.py to suit your setup